BeichuanH/beichuan/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-Research at KTH Internal Combustion Engines division (2018-2021) and Unit of Mechatronics (2021-2023), the Department of Engineering Design & CCGEx
+Research at KTH Internal Combustion Engines division (2018-2021), the Department of Engineering Design & CCGEx

 His research work on the internal combustion engines (ICEs) area was conducted at CCGEx.
 The project involves the following topics: